Tailscale as a personal VPN

 Use different exit nodes when needed

-As a personal VPN Tailscale doesn’t offer any exit nodes like traditional VPNs that offer a global presence of servers but that doesn’t mean that I can’t have different exit nodes with Tailscale.
+As a personal VPN, Tailscale doesn’t offer exit nodes like traditional VPNs with their global server networks.
+But that doesn’t mean I can’t have my own exit nodes.

 An exit node is a client that runs Tailscale allowing traffic from other devices on the network to “exit” from its internet connection.